gopheracademy/gopheracademy-web/content/advent-2018/fmt.md

 Making it easier for us to compare the numbers.

-### Refernce by Position
+### Reference by Position

-If you're referencing a variable several times inside a format string.
-You can reference by position using `%[n]` where n is the index of the parameter (1 based).
+If you're referencing a variable several times inside a format string, you can reference by position using `%[n]` where n is the index of the parameter (1 based).